MaxLap/activerecord_where_assoc/README.md

 ### The opposite of multiple nested EXISTS...

-... is a single `NOT EXISTS` with then nested ones still using `EXISTS`.
+... is a single `NOT EXISTS` with the nested ones still using `EXISTS`.

 All the methods always chain nested associations using an `EXISTS` when they have to go through multiple hoops.
 Only the outer-most, or first, association will have a `NOT EXISTS` when using `#where_assoc_not_exists` or a `COUNT` when using `#where_assoc_count`.
 This is the logical way of doing it.